erihul/JAVA24-AJS-slutprojekt-erik-hultqvist/README.md

 ### Firebase

 #### __*config.js*__
-Sets up a connetcion to the firebase realtime database
+Sets up a connection to the firebase realtime database.

 ## 3. Links